danieleteti/delphimvcframework/README.md

 - PUT /users/($id)		(eg. /users/1, /users/45 etc with the JSON data in the request body)
 - POST /users			(the JSON data must be in the request body)

-## How to pack more than one DMVCFramework listener in the same executable
+## How to create a dmvcframework servers container

 If you don't plan to deploy your DMVCFramework server behind a webserver (apache or IIS) you can also pack more than one listener application server into one single executable.
 In this case, the process is a bit different and involves the creation of a listener context.
 However, create a new server is a simple task: